Young Professional - How to apply

 • that you must bring along with all other documents for the activation of the work permit.

-After they paid the fee in the employer portal, the employer will get an offer of employment number in their “Employment queue” that begins with “A” followed by 7 numbers.
+After they paid the fee in the employer portal, and submitted the job offer, the employer will get an offer of employment number in their “Employment queue”

 • the four-digit National Occupational Classification (NOC) code,